syncfusion-content/angular-docs/angular/FileExplorer/File-Actions.md

 ## File action through Context menu

 The FileExplorer having the support for context menu which opens while right click on any file or folder.
-The context menu having the set of items which is used to perform the corresponding operations in a handy pic way.
+The context menu having the set of items which is used to perform the corresponding operations in a handy pick way.
 For example the user can delete the file through the context menu by right click on it.

 In FileExplorer, in the following places the context menu appears.